-Consider an arbitrary large population at the present time, originated at an unspecified arbitrary large time in the past, where individuals in the same generation reproduce independently, forward in time, with the same offspring distribution but potentially changing among generations.
+Consider an arbitrarily large population at the present time, originating from an unspecified time in the distant past, where individuals within the same generation reproduce independently forward in time, sharing the same offspring distribution that may vary across generations.
 We denote by $e_{m+1}$ the offspring distribution of individuals at generation $m$.
-Observe that for each individual in the past, the forward in time process starting at that individual produces a branching tree in varying environment.
+It is essential to note that for each individual in the past, the forward-in-time process starting from that individual generates a branching tree in a varying environment.

-In order to analyze the backward genealogy of the present population, we consider a particular embedding of a branching tree, infinite in the number of generations and infinite in the number of individuals at any generation.
-This embedding has been used to define the coalescent point process.
-First, defined by Lambert and Popovic \cite{amaurylea2013} for a Galton Watson process and later extended by Popovic and Rivas \cite{LeaRivas2014} to multitype Galton Watson process.
-In this planar embedding, individuals are located at the points $(m,i)$ of a discrete lattice $\mathbb{Z}\times \mathbb{N}$, where the first coordinate $m$ denotes the generation and the second coordinate $i$ denotes the position of the individual in the planar embedding from left to right.
-Since we are interested in backward genealogies, we restrict ourselves to $\mathbb{Z}_{-}$, where the present generation is denoted by $m=0$.
-Each vertex in the lattice is connected to its offspring represented by some vertices in the level above, in such a way that empty spaces and intersections between lineages are avoided.
-More precisely, let $\xi^{(m)}_i$ be the number of offspring of individual $(m,i)$.
-We endow the population with the following genealogy: individual $(m,i)$ has mother $(m-1,j)$ if and only if
+To analyze the backward genealogy of the present population, we adopt a specific embedding of a branching tree, which is infinite in the number of generations and individuals at any generation.
+This embedding serves as the basis for defining the coalescent point process, initially proposed by Lambert and Popovic \cite{amaurylea2013} for a Galton Watson process, and later extended by Popovic and Rivas \cite{LeaRivas2014} to multitype Galton Watson processes.
+In this planar embedding, individuals are situated at points $(m,i)$ on a discrete lattice $\mathbb{Z}\times \mathbb{N}$, where the first coordinate $m$ represents the generation, and the second coordinate $i$ represents the individual's position in the planar embedding layout from left to right.
+Given our focus on backward genealogies, our analysis is confined to $\mathbb{Z}_{-}$, where the present generation is denoted by $m=0$.
+Each vertex in the lattice is connected to its offspring, represented by vertices in the level above, in a manner that avoids empty spaces and intersections between lineages.
+Specifically, let $\xi^{(m)}_i$ denote the number of offspring of individual $(m,i)$.
+We define the population's genealogy such that individual $(m,i)$ has mother $(m-1,j)$ if and only if